alphagov/govuk-import-export-prototype/guide/starting-to-import/importing-goods-from-outside-eu-eea.markdown

 ##Customs duties

-You'll be charged customs duty on imports over £135 (including postage, packaging and insurance), unless the total duty payment due is under £7.
+You'll be charged customs duty on imports over £135 (including postage, packaging and insurance), unless the duty payment comes to under £7.

 You may be able to [set up a deferment account](/delay-paying-customs-duty-when-you-import-goods.html) with HMRC to delay paying customs duties.